Viv Richards

-In October 2013, Wisden selected the best test team across 150 years of test history and slotted Viv Richards at no. 3.
-He was one of only two batsman of the post war era, alongside Sachin Tendulkar, to feature in that team.
+In October 2013, Wisden selected the best test team in 150 years of test history and included Richards at No. 5.
+He is one of only two batsman of the post-war era (the other being Sachin Tendulkar) to feature in that team.

 Early life

 Richards was born to Malcolm and Gretel Richards in St. John's, Antigua, then part of the British Leeward Islands.
 He attended St. John's Boys Primary School and then Antigua Grammar Secondary School on a scholarship.

 Richards discovered cricket at a young age.
 His brothers, Mervyn and Donald, both played the game, representing Antigua as amateurs, and they encouraged him to play.
-The young Viv initially practised with his father and Pat Evanson, a neighbour and family friend, who had captained the Antigua side.
+The young Richards initially practiced with his father and Pat Evanson, a neighbor and family friend, who had captained the Antigua side.

 Richards left school aged 18, and worked at D'Arcy's Bar and Restaurant in St. John's.
 He joined St. John's Cricket Club and the owner of the restaurant where he worked, D'Arcy Williams, provided him with new whites, gloves, pads and a bat.
 After a few seasons with St. John's C.C., he joined Rising Sun Cricket Club, where he remained until his departure to play abroad.

 Richards was suspended from playing cricket for two years when he was a 17-year-old in 1969.
 Playing for Antigua against St Kitts, he got out for a golden duck much to the disgust of himself and the 6,000 supporters.
-Some supporters occupied the pitch and the game was held up for two hours.
-Richards was then given a second opportunity to bat in an effort to appease the almost rioting supporters.
-In his second bat in the innings he was again out for a duck.
+Some supporters occupied the pitch, and the game was held up for two hours.
+Richards was then given a second opportunity to bat in an effort to appease the supporters, who were almost rioting.
+In his second bat in the innings, he was again out for a duck.
 Richards said of the incident:

 "I behaved very badly and I am not proud of it.
 But those in authority, who were advising me, didn't do themselves very proud either.
 I was told to restore peace I should go back out to bat.
 I did not want to and was not very happy about it.
 Had I been a more experienced player then I think I would have refused.
 But go back I did.
 I was made to look a fool for the convenience of the local cricket authorities."